onflow/fcl-js/packages/fcl-bundle/README.md

-# FCL-Build Overview
+# FCL-Bundle Overview
-FCL-Build is a module bundler used internally by FCL which aims to be low configuration and consistent across the monorepo.
-FCL-Build uses [rollup](https://rollupjs.org/) and generates cjs, esm, and umd formats of the bundled modules.
+FCL-Bundle is a module bundler used internally by FCL which aims to be low configuration and consistent across the monorepo.
+FCL-Bundle uses [rollup](https://rollupjs.org/) and generates cjs, esm, and umd formats of the bundled modules.

 ## CLI Usage

-Usage: `fcl-build [options]`
+Usage: `fcl-bundle [options]`

 Options:
   -V, --version  output the version number